Hunterzhaoliu/infinity2o_web/README.md

 The key idea is we want to direct all different ways one can type our domain name and redirect it to `https://www.infinity2o.com`

-Right now if one types `infinity2o.com` or `www.infinity2o.com`
+Right now if one types `www.infinity2o.com`

-They all get redirected to `https://www.infinity2o.com`
+They will get redirected to `https://www.infinity2o.com`

 ## Useful links